-In scientific contexts, precise language and the formal analysis of meaning takes on increased importance, as words and their definitions play a critical role in distinguishing between concepts and phenomena so that they can be accurately identified, measured, and analysed without conflation [8, 24, 25, 29-31].
+In scientific contexts, precise language and the formal analysis of meaning takes on increased importance, as words and their definitions play a critical role in distinguishing between concepts and phenomena so that they can be accurately identified, measured, and analysed without conflation [8, 24, 25, 29, 33, 34].
 This precision is crucial for formulating hypotheses, making accurate predictions, communicating findings, and building theories that can be consistently tested and applied across contexts [8].
 Indeed, the relationship between ontology, epistemology, and semantics (Table 1) is a central component to scientific inquiry [8], with ontology concerning itself with the nature of the entities, concepts or phenomena to which terms refer, while semantics is responsible for defining and clarifying the meaning of those terms.
-In sports science and medicine, the absence of a coherent and logically sound theoretical definition of athletic injury is a major concern, obscuring how athletic injuries should be appropriately operationalised (and mathematised), and undermining the scientific principles of falsifiability, predictability, and reproducibility (Table 1), which are critical components of the scientific method [8].
+In sports science and medicine, the absence of a coherent and logically sound theoretical definition of athletic injury is a major concern, obscuring how athletic injuries should be appropriately operationalised (and mathematised), and undermining the scientific principles of falsifiability, predictability, and reproducibility (Table 1), which are core tenets of the scientific method [8].
 Establishing a robust theoretical definition that is logically coherent and that appropriately captures the fundamental essence of athletic injury is therefore crucial, as it provides the foundational framework upon which all operational definitions (Table 1) are developed, facilitating advancements in the identification, measurement, mathematisation and prediction of athletic injuries, and a clearer understanding of any limitations inherent in any chosen operational criteria.

-Given these considerations, this article aims to develop a robust and logically coherent theoretical definition of athletic injury that better captures its fundamental essence.
+Given these considerations, this article aims to develop a robust, logically coherent theoretical definition of athletic injury that appropriately captures its fundamental essence, and that can be effectively mathematised for inclusion in mathematical models, e.g., predictive models.
 This is achieved through a systematic approach grounded in logical reasoning towards first principles (Table 1), ontology, epistemology, and the philosophies of language and science.
 Specifically, this process employs a series of thought experiments, boundary tests and arguments (Table 1) to identify the core attributes that are fundamental to defining an athletic injury.
-These thought experiments, boundary tests and arguments are designed to test the logical boundaries distinguishing athletic injury from non-injury and other related phenomena, disentangling conflated concepts and resolving existing logical inconsistencies, and to establish a set of necessary and sufficient conditions (Table 1) needed for an athletic injury to exist [22, 24-26, 32-35].
-Ultimately, this will facilitate the development of more appropriate and precise, ideally tissue-specific, operationalisations of athletic injury, allowing athletic injury to be objectively determined from measurable physical parameters that can be appropriately mathematised for application in mathematical (e.g., predictive) models.
-Altogether, this transforms athletic injury from a vague concept, subject to inconsistent interpretations and applications, i.e., bias, into a mathematical object with well-defined semantics and well-founded logic, enhancing the predictability, falsifiability and reproducibility of athletic injury research moving forward [8].
+These thought experiments, boundary tests and arguments are designed to test the logical boundaries distinguishing athletic injury from non-injury and other related phenomena, disentangling conflated concepts and resolving existing logical inconsistencies, and to establish a set of necessary and sufficient conditions (Table 1) needed for an athletic injury to exist [22, 24-26, 32, 35-37].